Creating and publishing ads is easy. Getting people to see and click them? Not so much.

 "Queries are what the user types in.
 They are searching for something online, and they type stuff in Google, speak something to Siri, or otherwise perform a search.
 It's called a query."

-The Iceberg Effect outlines how, in most cases, when you're targeting Keywords you are actually dealing with a large array of search queries.
-And this is a very bad thing.
+The Iceberg Effect outlines how, in most cases, when you're targeting Keywords you're actually dealing with a large array of search queries.
+And this is a terrible thing.

 The inefficiency of wide nets